 Sentinel Software is a certified Oracle Partner and has achieved Oracle Validated Integration with PeopleSoft.
 The solution supports all PeopleTools versions 8.49 and upwards, and PeopleSoft versions up to 9.2.
-Sentinel is available for both on-premise and in the cloud.
+Sentinel is available both on-premise and in the cloud.
 Also, if your organization is looking to migrate from on-premise to Oracle Cloud, Sentinel provides Oracle Cloud Hosting and can assist with the migration process.

 When beginning the journey to understanding PeopleSoft security, it’s important to identify the three main Peoplesoft security definitions:

 - Permission Lists – A group of authorizations or perimeters set to control user access.
 They serve as the base foundation for user security authorization.
 Permission lists are linked to roles, therefore the user is granted access through its assigned roles.